How to try Orienteering

-Newcomers to the sport are welcome to come along to a few orienteering events before joining the club.
-If you enjoy your first few events you should take out club membership, which contains many benefits – full details about SLOW and how to join the club can be found here.
+You can also attend organised orienteering events.
+Beginners to the sport are welcome to come along to a few orienteering events before joining the club.
+If you enjoy your first few events you should take out club membership, which contains many benefits – full details about SLOW and how to join.

-Events are organised by the volunteer efforts of orienteering clubs such as SLOW, and can be held almost anywhere where access is available.
-Events are generally open to everyone, with the option to enter in advance, or turn up on the day.
+Events are organised all around the country by the volunteer efforts of orienteering clubs such as SLOW, and can be held almost anywhere where access is available.
+They are generally open to everyone, with the option to enter in advance, or turn up on the day.
 Nowadays more than half our own events are in streets or parks, often based on a pub.
 The rest of our programme is in the countryside.
 For other clubs the balance is different.

 Most countryside events are held in areas of natural beauty, usually forests or heathland.
 Orienteering is a great spur to get out into the countryside and into beautiful terrain.